 Omaha does not have an extensive public transportation system.
 However, there are bus routes to many places.
 When you register for TravelSmart, your UNMC identification badge can be used as a bus pass (you will not receive a separate bus pass).
-Please note if you obtain a new I.D.
+Please note if you obtain a new

-badge, your bus access will automatically transfer, no need to re-register with TravelSmart.
-If your status changes, e.g. student to employee, UNMC to Nebraska Medicine, etc., please re-register on the TravelSmart registration page: livegreennebraska.com/travelsmart HEARTLAND BICYCLE
+I.D. badge, your bus access will automatically transfer, no need to re-register with TravelSmart.
+If your status changes, e.g. student to employee, UNMC to Nebraska Medicine, etc., please re-register on the TravelSmart registration webpage: livegreennebraska.com/travelsmart

+HEARTLAND BICYCLE

-University of Nebraska Medical Center students, faculty and staff are eligible to receive free annual bike share memberships through the TravelSmart program, in a limited quantity.
+University of Nebraska Medical Center students, faculty and staff are eligible to participate in a bike sharing program called Heartland Bicycle.

 Bike sharing is particularly helpful for people to need to connect the first and last miles of their commutes from home to a bus station and to work.
-Biking is also a quick and healthy way to travel to eetings and appointments throughout the day, and a good way to get some exercise on the city's trails.
-Heartland BCycle's fleet includes electric bikes that give riders an extra boost as they pedal, helping them arrive at their destination sooner and sweat-free.
+Biking is also a quick and healthy way to travel to meetings and appointments throughout the day, and a good way to get some exercise on the city's trails.
+Heartland Bicycle's fleet includes electric bikes that give riders an extra boost as they pedal, helping them arrive at their destination sooner and sweat-free

-Omaha's bike share system, Heartland BCycle, features about 70 stations throughout the city including several around the 42nd and Dewey campus, Midtown Crossing, UNO and neighborhoods including Blackstone, Aksarben and downtown.
+Omaha's bike share system, Heartland Bicycle, features about 70 stations throughout the city including several around the 42nd and Dewey campus, Midtown Crossing, UNO and neighborhoods including Blackstone, Aksarben and downtown.